BooleanRelevant for most cash flow generating instruments, i.e., bond, floater, swap, swaption, callable_bond

 BooleanRelevant for callable_bond

-If true, present value returns only the embedded option price.
+If true, the value method returns only the embedded option price.
 Defaults to false.

 DateRelevant for most cash flow generating instruments, i.e., bond, floater, swap, swaption, callable_bond